ClementTsang/polify/README.md

 # Polify

 Low-poly image generator library.
 Written in Rust, with some WebAssembly support.
-Demo [here](https://clementtsang.github.io/polify/).
+WIP demo [here](https://clementtsang.github.io/polify/).

 ## Example output

+Note results may be subject to change, I'm still trying to improve it, particularily the edges of triangles.

 An image of a husky from [Erik Mclean](https://unsplash.com/photos/0P3M35GDyk8):